Three types of “historical-geographic understandings” that are used to frame the specific justifications of particular countries are:

 These categories are not deterministic of an aggressive or defensive geopolitical code, but they do show that justification for geopolitical actions used by government need to be grounded in a national ideology that resonates with the population (what Flint identifies as a “nationalist myth”).

 Flint elaborates upon these types of historical-geographic understandings on page 125.

 Please visit the Lesson 4 Module in Canvas for a detailed description of this assignment, including due dates.

-Reminder: You should also be submitting comments on group member #2's discussion post from last week!
+Reminder: You should also be submitting comments on group member #2's post from last week!

-A detailed explanation of this ongoing discussion assignment can be found in the GEOG 128 Syllabus.
+A detailed explanation of this ongoing assignment can be found in the GEOG 128 Syllabus.